-- Source: Materials provided by JICA, BMRCL \ The fiscal year in India is from April to March of the following year. - The inscal year in funda is from a print to MacIro in the Instance of the appraisal, it was calculated as network length x number of running trains x round trips x number of coaches = 48.3 thousand km/day.
+Source: Materials provided by JICA, BMRCL \ The fiscal year in India is from April to March of the following year.

+At the time of the apprisal, it was calculated as network length x number of running trains x round trips x number of coaches = 48.3 thousand km/day.
 However, BMRCL normally uses the following formula: running distance = number of running trains x network length.
-Thus, the target anticipated at the time of the appraisal has been re-calculated.
-In the documents at the time of the appraisal, the number of running trains was 390 based on one-way trip (single direction), but round trip (two directions) was used to compare with the actual.
+Thus, the target anticipated at the time of the apprisal has been re-calculated.
+In the documents at the time of the apprisal, the number of running trains was 390 based on one-way trip (single direction), but round trip (two directions) was used to compare with the actual.
 Target was for the year of full commercial operation.
-Therefore, 2017 was used as the year of comparison for achievement.
+Therefore, 2017 was used as the year of comparison for actionement.